rallred84/LSUMerchBackend/README.md

 **No Body Required**

 **Returned Data**
-·message: New Persistant Cart Created
+·message: "New Persistant Cart Created"
 ·order (object) containing the following key/value pairs
 ···id (number): Order ID number
-···userId (number): The user ID of the user the cart belongs to ···totalPrice (number, default null): A sum of the (price x quanity) for each item in the order
+···userId (number): The user ID of the user the cart belongs to
+···totalPrice (number, default null): A sum of the (price x quanity) for each item in the order
 ···orderStatus (enumerated list, default "In Cart" ): The current status of the order
 ···products (array, default empty): A list of all products included in order